lcx64579/composability-in-transformer-pruning/README.md

 > In most of the codes I set the device to `cuda:1` because I have two GPUs and I want to use the second one.
 If you have only one GPU, change it to `cuda`.
 >
 > A Seq2Seq model is included in the source files for my convenience; However, for the full usage of it, please see `./legacy-seq2seq/` folder.
+>
+> **DistilBERT pruning is half-broken.** I'm not bothering fix it because it won't work well anyway.

 ## Dependencies